FSSKM/TAGC_review/docs/ukb_preprocessing_readme.md

 wget  -nd  biobank.ndph.ox.ac.uk/ukb/util/ukbunpack
 ```

-Then, the genetic data used in this study can be downloaded following the steps in "Section 3: Download utilities for bulk & genomics data and returns".
-Similarly, the phenotype and covariate data used in this study can be downloaded following the steps in "Section 2: The main dataset"
+Then, the genetic data used in this study can be downloaded following the steps in "Section 3: Download utilities for bulk & genomics data and returns" of the [UK Biobank Data Access Guide](https://biobank.ctsu.ox.ac.uk/~bbdatan/Data_Access_Guide.pdf).
+Similarly, the phenotype and covariate data used in this study can be downloaded following the steps in "Section 2: The main dataset" of the UK Biobank Data Access Guide.